Heavy quark dominance in orbital excitation of singly and doubly heavy baryons: Signature of HQD mechanism in strong decay

 \section{Signature of HQD mechanism in strong decay}

 If the HQD mechanism is reasonable, an interesting phenomenon would occur in the strong decay.
 The calculation shows that for a singly heavy baryon, the root-mean-square value of $r_{\lambda}$ increases with the orbital excitation~\cite{f11,f11p}.
 It means the heavy quark is further away from the light quark pair, as the orbital quantum number increases.
-For a high-orbital excited state, when the strong decay occurs, the heavy quark is therefore likely to capture only one light quark.
+For a high-orbital excited state, when the strong decay occurs, the heavy quark is therefore likely to capture the light antiquark which comes from the creation of a quark-antiquark pair in the vacuum, according to the $^{3}P_{0}$ model~\cite{f20,f20p1}.
 So, the heavy-light meson is more likely to be produced.
-From the Particle Data Group (PDG)~\cite{f14}, one can see the $D^{0}p$ decay mode occurs in $\Lambda_{c}(2860)^{+}$ and $\Lambda_{c}(2880)^{+}$, which are identified as the $D$-wave states in theory~\cite{f07p,f11,f19}.